East India Company School Botanical Drawings

-Many of the plants were known through their use in Ayurvedic medicine.
-One of the world’s oldest medicinal systems, it has been practiced in India for 3,000 years with plants being used to treat ailments from skin complaints, wounds and stomach ache to internal bleeding, malaria and epilepsy.
-Seven of the drawings depict people and animals as opposed to botanical specimens.
+Ayurvedic medicine uses many of the illustrated plants.
+It is one of the world’s oldest medicinal systems and practiced in India for 3,000 years.
+It uses plants to treat conditions from skin complaints, wounds and stomach ache to internal bleeding, malaria and epilepsy.
+The East India Company employed India doctors to treat its staff during their trips to India.
+Only seven of the drawings depict people and animals rather than botanical specimens.

 Recognising the significance

 Firstly, in 2013 Martyn Rix (a leading specialist in botanical art) undertook a survey of RAMM’s collection of 400 botanical drawings.
 During this, he identified 88 watercolour drawings associated with the East India Company as the most important.
 They were donated in 1927 from the collection of the amateur botanist, Reverend Richard Cresswell (1815-1882).